opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 For S3 we use ODF (OpenShift Data Foundation) according to the [MLFlow guide](/tools_and_applications_mlflow), but it can be replaced with another storage.
 The monitoring component uses Prometheus and Grafana.

-The model we will build is a Credit Card Fraud Detection model, which predicts if a credit card usage is fraudulent or not depending on a few paramemters such as: distance from home and last transaction, purchase price compared to median, if it's from a retailer that already has been purchased from before, if the PIN number is used and if it's an online order or not.
+The model we will build is a Credit Card Fraud Detection model, which predicts if a credit card usage is fraudulent or not depending on a few parameters such as: distance from home and last transaction, purchase price compared to median, if it's from a retailer that already has been purchased from before, if the PIN number is used and if it's an online order or not.

 ## Demo

-### 1.1: MLFlow Route through visual interface
+### 1.1: MLFlow Route through the visual interface
 Start by finding your route to MLFlow.
 You will need it to send any data to MLFlow.

 - Go to the OpenShift Console as a Developer